Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Feasibility of Steering Return Paths

 Our first set of experiments explore the degree to which a poisoning AS can, in practice rather than simulation, change the best path an arbitrary remote AS uses to reach the poisoning AS.
 We call this rerouting behavior \textit{\action}.
 Many security-related reasons for an AS to utilize \action focus on finding paths which avoid \emph{specific ASes}.
 As a consequence, we are interested in more than simply \emph{if} an AS can steer returns paths.
+We are interested in the diversity of paths available to a poisoning AS, the graph-theoretic characteristics of new usable paths, and to understand where such return paths play into security systems.
 In this section we both quantify the number of potential return paths we can steer a remote AS onto and dive deeply into the properties of these alternative paths.
 This analysis includes quantifying the diversity of transit ASes along those alternative paths, computing weighted and unweighted minimum cuts of the topology based on AS properties, and exploring latency differences between alternative paths.
 We also attempt to reproduce past security research and build statistical models that represent how successfully an AS can conduct \action.